Microplastic in fresh water systems (MicBin)

 Research topics: microplastic in agricultural soils, microplastic erosion from arable land, 3D laser microscopy

-The project “Microplastic in fresh water systems” ( MicBin) is part of the initiative Plastics in the Environment funded by the Federal Ministry of Education and Research (BMBF) and runs over a period of three years (2017-2020).
-Within MicBin the work package of the University of Augsburg focuses on analyzing and modelling the microplastic fluxes via soil erosion from arable land into inland waters.
+The project “Microplastic in fresh water systems” ( MicBin) is part of the initiative Plastics in the Environment funded by the Federal Ministry of Education and Research (BMBF) and runs over a period of 3.5 years (2017-2021).
+Within MicBin the work package of the University of Augsburg focuses on measuring and modelling the microplastic fluxes via soil erosion from arable land into inland waters.

 Therefore, repeatedly series of irrigation experiments are carried out on arable land.
 The irrigated plots were previously loaded with a defined amount of microplastic (HDPE 50-100 μm, 250-300 μm).
 The surface runoff and eroded sediment gets analyzed on degraded PE particles.
 This is intended to determine the potential transport of the microplastic particles via soil erosion.
 The main issue is to find out whether microplastic preferentially is washed out via surface runoff because of low density.
 Alternatively, whether a binding to soil particles or soil aggregates takes place, reducing the output.
 In addition to basic research about the behavior of microplastic in soils, the experiments are used to derive model parameters for erosion modeling.
 The SPEROS-C model was partly developed by the working group and will be used to generate simulations of the microplastic output of small selected catchments of tributaries of the river Danube.
 By the modeling of microplastic transport a quantification of uncertainties will be necessary.
 Because so far, all estimations about plastic in soils are based primarily on a very poor data knowledge.